Pediatric Occupational Therapy

 Any child or young adult experiencing challenges preventing them from living life to the fullest could potentially benefit from our occupational therapy services.
 While we serve clients with a wide variety of diagnoses, a diagnosis is not necessary to participate in therapy services.

-We also acknowledge that difficulties do not disappear at age 21, and welcome young adult clients to our facility.
+We also acknowledge that difficulties do not disappear at age 21, and welcome adult clients to our facility.
+We specialize in serving neurodivergent adults.

 What does the process look like?